Frontiers of chaotic advection

 Figure~\ref{fig:heal} illustrates the cooperation between advection and diffusion as the pattern $\varphi_0$ evolves through one reorientation interval.
 At $0$ the boundary arc indicated by the arrow moves.
 Region (a) has been stretched and folded during the previous interval, and during the subsequent interval diffusion ``heals'' the pattern along this fold.
 Simultaneously advection stretches and makes new folds around the region (b).
 The pattern at $\tau$ resumes its original shape, rotated by $\Theta$.
-Diffusion heals the pattern wherever folds bring parts of the patterns close together, and folding appears to play a larger role in sustaining the pattern than often credited.
+Diffusion heals the pattern wherever folds bring parts of the pattern close together, and folding appears to play a larger role in sustaining the pattern than is often credited.

 Experimental data for chaotic heat transfer are more difficult to acquire, depending on what type of data are needed.
 Overall heat transfer measurements for an optimized RAM heat exchanger show that the heat transfer rates are 4--10 times larger than for an open tube with total pumping energy reductions of 60--80\% compared to an open tube, depending on $Pe$ and fluid rheology.
-Temperature pattern data have not been available, but new experiments are beginning to produce them: Fig.~\ref{fig:thermal_expt} shows the measured temperature field compared with a numerical computation of the same flow.
+Temperature pattern data are scarce, but experiments are beginning to produce them: Fig.~\ref{fig:thermal_expt} shows the measured temperature field compared with a numerical computation of the same flow \citep{Baskan_modes_2015}.